mrinmoy32/mrinmoy32/README.md

 <img align="center" src="https://readme-jokes.vercel.app/api?bgColor=%23073b4c&textColor=%2306d6a0&aColor=%2306d6a0&borderColor=%2306d6a0" alt="README Jokes">
 </div> -->

-<h3 align="left" href="https://www.linkedin.com/in/mrinmoy-pal-a645011a4/">🌐 Connect 🔗 or follow me on LinkedIn:<span>
+<h3 align="left" href="https://www.linkedin.com/in/mrinmoy-pal-a645011a4/">🌐 Connect 🔗 or follow me on LinkedIn:<span style="font-size:lighter">
 <a href="https://www.linkedin.com/in/mrinmoy-pal-a645011a4/" target="blank">in/mrinmoy-pal-a645011a4/</a>
 </span></h3>

 ---